BinomialLLC/basis_universal/README.md

 ### Special thanks
 A huge thanks to Google for partnering with us and enabling this system to be open sourced.

+Thank you to [Esri](https://www.esri.com/) for sponsoring the encoder optimization work in the v1.13 release.

 Thanks to a number of companies or groups who have supported or helped out Binomial over the years: Intel, SpaceX, Netflix, Forgotten Empires, Microsoft, Polystream, Hothead Games, BioDigital, Magic Leap, Blizzard Entertainment, Insomniac Games, Rockstar Games, Facebook, Activision, the Khronos Group, and the organizers at CppCon.

 Thanks to Dave Wilkinson (AMD/Khronos) for supporting us and giving us very valuable feedback while we developed Basis Universal.